appium/appium-xcuitest-driver/docs/guides/run-preinstalled-wda.md

 !!! warning

-    This method currently does not work natively for iOS 17/tvOS 17 due to platform changes.
+    This method currently works over `devicectl` for iOS 17+.
+This may not work for tvOS 17+.
-    Please use the default `xcodebuild` approach or 3rd party tools such as `pymobiledevice3`.

 ## Capabilities